joealcorn/xbox/README.md

 This is unreleased software.
 As such things are may be broken and APIs are likely to change.
 Use at your own risk.

+### About

+This project is a wrapper around Microsoft's set of private APIs in use by the Xbox One and related apps.

 ### Goals

 The main goals of this project are to achieve a decent, usable API,